realvinay/ckan-site-to-site-migrator/README.md

 ## Overview

 This script facilitates the migration of organizations, datasets, and resources from a source CKAN instance (version 2.8.2) to a target CKAN instance (version 2.11.2).
-It addresses

 ## Example usage
 ```